andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 22 (Colin Baker)</sub>

-Widely considered the worst Who story of all time….an opinion with which I disagree, (I tend to prefer bad to boring) but it is, of course, absolutely dreadful.
+Widely considered the worst Who story of all timeâ€¦ an opinion with which I disagree, (I tend to prefer bad to boring) but it is, of course, absolutely dreadful.

 Story 142; 2 episodes - Timelash